-For measurement year 2017, Contractor will be required to respond to those eValue8 questions identified and required by Covered California in the Covered California eValue8 Health Plan Request for Information as part of the application for certification for 2019.
+For measurement year 2017, Contractor will be required to respond to questions identified and required by the Exchange in the annual certification application related to quality and delivery system reform requirements in this Attachment 7.

-Such information will be used by Covered California to evaluate Contractor's performance under the terms of the Quality, Network Management, Delivery System Standards and Improvement Strategy and in connection with the evaluation regarding any extension of this Agreement and the recertification process for subsequent years.
+Such information will be used by Covered California to evaluate Contractor's performance under the terms of the Quality, Network Management, Delivery System Standards and Improvement Strategy and in connection with the evaluation regarding any extension of this Agreement and the certification process for subsequent years.
 The timing, nature and extent of such responses will be established by Covered California based on its evaluation of various quality-related factors.